itinycheng/flink-connector-clickhouse/README.md

 [Flink](https://github.com/apache/flink) SQL connector for [ClickHouse](https://github.com/yandex/ClickHouse) database, this project Powered by [ClickHouse JDBC](https://github.com/ClickHouse/clickhouse-jdbc).

-The original code comes from AliYun, I have done some code optimizations and data type expansion on this basis.
+The original code comes from AliYun.
+On this basis, I have done some bug fixes, code optimizations and more data type support.
 Currently the project only supports `Sink Table`, the `Source Table` will be implemented in the future.

 ## Connector Options